D1738B05-F48E-4155-75456361E3B819C9

 Biochemistry website

-Beginning with the class of 2022, all students will begin study of Biology by taking one of the many topical sections of Biology 100 and completing the associated common laboratory.
-Following successful completion of Bio 100, students are eligible to enroll in 200 level Biology courses.
-After completion of Bio 100, Pre-med students will need to take at least one 200-level biology course with a laboratory to complete the two semester laboratory biology requirement.
+All students begin the study of biology by taking one of the many topical sections of Bio 100 and completing the associated common laboratory.
+Following successful completion of Bio 100, students are eligible to enroll in 200-level biology courses.
+After completion of Bio 100, pre-med students will need to take at least one 200-level biology course with a laboratory to complete the two semester laboratory biology requirement.
 Students having obtained a 5 on the Biology AP exam may receive 1 college credit after completion of Bio 100 with a minimum grade of B or better (AP credit may not be applied to the concentration requirements).

 Biology website